cran/lsm/README.md

 Welcome to the *lsm* package!
 =============================

-When the values of the outcome variable Y are either 0 or 1, the function lsm() calculates the estimation of the log likelihood in the saturated model.
+When the values of the outcome variable Y are either 0 or 1, the function calculates the estimation of the log likelihood in the saturated model.
 This model is characterized by Llinas (2006, ISSN:2389-8976) in section 2.3 through the assumptions 1 and 2.
-If Y is dichotomous and the data are grouped in J populations, it is recommended to use the function lsm() because it works very well for all K.
+If is dichotomous and the data are grouped in J populations, it is recommended to use the function because it works very well for all .

 Details
 -------